 Mopping

-We run the robot in cleaning mode from fully charged until the motor stops running and record the time.
+We run each robot vacuum cleaner in cleaning mode from fully charged until the motor stops running and record the time.